SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

    # assuming the kubeconfig file name is kubeconfig.yaml
    export KUBECONFIG=kubeconfig.yaml
    ```

-2. In order to execute all the neccessary steps of the tutorial you will need the follwing software available on your PC/Laptop.

    > **_NOTE:_** The kubeconfig will expire after 8 hours.